LemmySmackett/LemmySmackettCom/content/stories/mature/vampire.md

 You'll have to excuse me.

-The session is about to begin. Ω
+The session is about to begin. ■